-Recommended Understandings and Experiences: Satisfactory level of Year 10 HASS skills
+Recommended Understandings and Experiences: Satisfactory level of Year 10 HASS skills.

-In Stage 1 Ancient Studies you will learn about the history, literature, society and culture of civilisations from Asia-Australia to the Americas, Western Africa to Europe.
+In Stage 1 Ancient Studies you will learn about the history, literature and culture of civilisations from ancient Asia-Australia, Western Africa and Europe.
 You will become a critical thinker, analysing partial archaeological and written sources to make hypotheses of the past.
 You will develop inquiry skills allowing you to challenge or confirm beliefs of the Ancient World.
 Your responses will be in written or oral form including essays, reports, source analysis, constructed archaeological digs and multimodal presentations.